chibashr/netWORKS/README.md

 2. From here you can:
    - Switch to a different workspace
    - Delete workspaces (except the default workspace)

+## Autosave and Backups

+NetWORKS includes a comprehensive autosave system to prevent data loss:

+- **Automated Saving**: Configure automatic workspace saving at specified intervals
+- **Smart Detection**: Option to only save when changes are detected
+- **Backup System**: Automatic creation of backup files during autosaves
+- **Backup Rotation**: Configurable limit on the number of backup files to keep

+See the [Autosave Documentation](docs/autosave.md) for detailed information on configuring and using this feature.

+## Application Settings

+Access the settings dialog via **Tools → Settings** to configure various aspects of the application:

+- **General**: Theme, plugin loading, update settings
+- **User Interface**: Font size, toolbar position, table appearance
+- **Autosave**: Configure autosave behavior and backups
+- **Devices**: Device discovery and connection settings
+- **Logging**: Log level, retention, and diagnostics
+- **Advanced**: Performance, networking, and security settings

 ## Device Storage